Many employers are no longer following the standard “apply and wait” application model.

 An infographic resume is a creative way to show employers why you deserve their attention.

-Infographic resumes are perfect for bringing to interviews, publishing on your site or social media pages, and attaching to email applications.
+While infographic resumes generally shouldn’t replace a standard resume completely, they’re perfect for bringing to interviews, publishing on your site or social media pages, and attaching to email applications.

 But if you aren’t a designer by trade, how can you create an infographic resume that impresses employers?